Nicholas Hammond: Later career

-After the Spider-Man series ended, Hammond guest-starred on a number of TV shows of the early 1980s—including The Love Boat, Magnum, P.I., Murder, She Wrote—and played recurring roles on Falcon Crest and Dallas.
+After the Spider-Man series ended, Hammond guest-starred on a number of TV shows of the early 1980s—including The Love Boat, Magnum, P.I. and Murder, She Wrote—and played recurring roles on Falcon Crest and Dallas.
 After being cast as yachtsman Dennis Conner in the 1986 Australian TV miniseries The Challenge, about the 1983 America's Cup challenge, Hammond liked the country so much that he decided to stay.
 He later became an Australian citizen and then appeared in several television miniseries filmed in Australia.
-Among these was an important role as an American WWII officer based in Far North Queensland, in the major miniseries Fields of Fire, series I and II, set in the cane fields of tropical Australia.
+Among these was an important role as Burgess, an American World War II officer based in Far North Queensland in the major miniseries Fields of Fire, series I and II, set in the cane fields of tropical Australia.
 His character represented the gentler side of the culture clash between Australians and Americans.

-He had a starring role as Sir Ivor Creevy-Thorne in Mirror, Mirror, an Australia/New Zealand extended miniseries (a complete story of 20 serialised episodes, with cliffhangers between each of the episodes).
-Hammond also guest-starred in various Australian television series, including satirical television programs such as BackBerner and CNNNN, the science fiction program Farscape, and dramatic series such as The Flying Doctors, MDA and the Australian/USA co-production Mission: Impossible (which was filmed in Australia).
+Hammond had a starring role as Sir Ivor Creevy-Thorne in Mirror, Mirror, an Australia/New Zealand extended miniseries (a complete story of 20 serialised episodes, with cliffhangers between each of the episodes).
+Hammond also guest-starred in various Australian television series, including satirical television programs such as BackBerner and CNNNN, the science fiction program Farscape and dramatic series such as The Flying Doctors, MDA and the Australian/USA co-production Mission: Impossible (which was filmed in Australia).

 In 2005, Hammond portrayed television producer Aaron Spelling in Dynasty: The Making of a Guilty Pleasure, a fictionalized television movie based on the creation and behind the scenes production of Dynasty.
 Hammond is a writer for Australian television, having written both the miniseries A Difficult Woman and the television film Secret Men's Business.
 In 2009, he made his directing debut with Lying Cheating Bastard, a play he co-wrote with magician James Galea.
 In 2019, Hammond portrayed director Sam Wanamaker in the Quentin Tarantino film Once Upon a Time in Hollywood.